Skip to content

 • Lamp - can be true (lamp on) or false (lamp off).

-The knobs to set the power and timeout values are irrelevant for the control state machine.
-The behavior of the microwave oven control is determined by the Run push button, Timer and Door sensor.
+The knobs used to set the power and timeout values are irrelevant to the control state machine.
+The behavior of the microwave oven control is determined by the Run push button, Timer, and Door sensor.

 2_4_1_state_transition_diagram